USEPA/useeior/format_specs/model.md

 | Code_Loc | str | Code plus location (e.g. `1111A0/US`) |
 | PurchasersValue | numeric | Purchaser's value (sum of ProducersValue, Transportation, Wholesale, and Retail) |

-## Satellite Tables
+### SatelliteTables
+The SatelliteTables object contains a totals_by_sector list and a flows dataframe.

+#### totals_by_sector
-**totals_by_sector** - list of dataframes, one for each satellite table, which contain the Flow-by-Sector table, based on the [flow-by-sector collapsed format of flowsa](https://github.com/USEPA/flowsa/blob/master/format%20specs/FlowBySector.md#flow-by-sector-collapsed-format) with some fields removed.
+ A named list of dataframes, one for each satellite table, which contain the Flow-by-Sector table, based on the [flow-by-sector collapsed format of flowsa](https://github.com/USEPA/flowsa/blob/master/format%20specs/FlowBySector.md#flow-by-sector-collapsed-format) with some fields removed.
 Also includes an additional field `SectorName`.

+#### flows
-**flows** - the unique flows found across all satellite tables with fields sourced from the [Federal Elementary Flow List](https://github.com/USEPA/Federal-LCA-Commons-Elementary-Flow-List/blob/master/format%20specs/FlowList.md)
+The unique flows found across all satellite tables with fields sourced from the [Federal LCA Commons Elementary Flow List](https://github.com/USEPA/Federal-LCA-Commons-Elementary-Flow-List/blob/master/format%20specs/FlowList.md)

 | Item | Type | Description |
 | --- | --- | --------- |